bibendovsky/bstone/README.md

   Minimum factor: 1 (identical to the original game)
   Default factor: depends on the game's resolution mode.

-* --winx offset
+* --vid_window_x offset
   Sets a horizontal offset from the left side of the desktop screen.
-  Applicable only for windowed mode.
+  Applicable for windowed mode only.

-* --winy offset
+* --vid_window_y offset
   Sets a vertical offset from the top side of the desktop screen.
-  Applicable only for windowed mode.
+  Applicable for windowed mode only.

+* --vid_no_fix_par
+  Disables correction of pixel aspect ratio.
+  By default the port stretches a height of rendererd screen by 20% to
+  comply with original VGA's pixel aspect ratio.

+* --snd_rate sampling_rate
+  Specifies sampling rate of mixer in hertz.
+  Default: 22050 Hz
+  Minimum: 11025 Hz

+* --snd_mix_size duration
+  Specifies mix data size in milliseconds.
+  Default: 40 ms
+  Minimum: 20 ms

 4 - Third party use